-Our cost for saline implant breast augmentation is $3900 *which includes surgery center, anesthesia, plastic surgeon fees and implants.
-For silicone gel breast augmentation call our office for pricing at 316-652-9333 for information and to schedule an appointment. *see disclaimer at the bottom of the page for saline costs.
+Our cost for saline implant breast augmentation is $4,450 *which includes surgery center, anesthesia, plastic surgeon fees and implants.
+For silicone gel breast augmentation our price is $5,250 *which includes surgery center, anesthesia, plastic surgeon fees and implants.
+Please call our office at 316-652-9333 for information and to schedule a free appointment. *see disclaimer at the bottom of the page for breast augmentation costs.

 Breast augmentation, technically known as augmentation mammoplasty, is a surgical procedure to enhance the size and shape of a woman's breast for a number of reasons:

 To enhance the body contour of a woman who, for personal reasons, feels her breast size is too small.

 volume after pregnancy.
 "Mommy Makeover" includes a

 wide array of cosmetic surgery options, including breast

 procedures, which can dramatically improve how you look

 "Mommy Makeover" includes a wide array of cosmetic surgery options, including breast augmentation, breast lift, tummy tuck, body sculpting with liposuction and skin rejuvenation procedures.
 These procedures, which can dramatically improve how you look and feel.

 To balance a difference in breast size.

 As a reconstructive technique following breast surgery.